-2.1.
-Students who pay in full a whole semester's assessment on enrollment is entitled to a Ten Percent (10%) discount on the tuition fee.
+- 2.1.
+Students who pay in full a whole semester's assessment on enrollment is entitled to a Ten Percent (10%) discount on the tuition fee. - 2.2.

-2.2.
 Siblings (brothers and sisters) who enroll in the same semester are each entitled to a 10% discount on the tuition fee.
 They get an additional 5% discount on the tuition fee if they pay in full a whole semester's assessment on enrollment.
-Birth certificates must be presented when paying in order to avail of the discount.
+Birth certificates must be presented when paying in order to avail of the discount. - 2.3.

-2.3.
 All legitimate children of a DDC employee who is covered by the Collective Bargaining Agreement may be granted a discount on tuition fees for any first bachelor's degree of choice at DDC, as follows:

-First child - 100% discount on tuition fee
+First child - 100% free tuition fee

-Second - 75% discount

-Third - 50% discount

-If the student is a full scholar, the discount shall apply to miscellaneous fees.
+Second - 75% discount Third - 50% discount If the student is a full scholar, the discount shall apply to miscellaneous fees. (shall be consistent with the school's "One Scholarship" policy)